srdrblk/BlackJack/README.md

 Apps-BlackJack:
 It is clasic mvc design pattern project.
 On "Startup" add singelton instance for dependency .
 Thanks to that I dont lose my variables that I need but It can be a problem when we works on complex project.
 On Client there are three main button create game, restart game and close game , three player button "get card","close deal" and get a set (add new player).
 Some of these buttons use simple ajax request and you find these request on wwwroot-> js -> game.js

 CVS
-Blackjac needs .Net Core sdk 3 to work.(https://dotnet.microsoft.com/download/dotnet-core/3.0)
+Blackjack needs .Net Core sdk 3 to work.(https://dotnet.microsoft.com/download/dotnet-core/3.0)

 CONTACT
 serdarbilek@outlook.com